Billie1717/ColIVTurnover_Simulations/Main_model/.ipynb_checkpoints/Readme-checkpoint.md

 ## inital data file

-The file 'data' contains the lammps data file which forms a grid of non-bonded protomers all of type 1 and 2 in a simulation box 72x72x12.
-This example has 3125 protomers, 6250 atoms.
+The file 'data' contains the lammps data file which for these simulations is an equilibrated bonded network in a simulation box 51x51x13.
+This example has 3165 protomers, 6330 atoms.

 ## input file